aiidateam/aiida-optimade/README.md

 ## Design choices

- * Q: Why create an individual `config.json` file instead of just mount an existing `.aiida` directory and using that directly?
+ * Q: Why create an individual `config.json` file instead of just mounting an existing `.aiida` directory and using that directly?
    A: This, currently, wouldn't work because the `REPOSITORY_URI` needs to point to the right path *inside* the container, not on the host.
 Furthermore, storing all configurations in the same file can be fragile.